This iconic South Australian park has accessible accommodation and free equipment to use. Here’s what’s available.

 Taking in part of the Heysen Trail, this unique trail has breathtaking views of Kangaroo Island, The Pages Islands and Tunkalilla Beach.

 Note: National Parks SA is working to improve facilities in parks but at this stage there are no accessible toilets in Deep Creek National Park for visitors who are not staying at Ridgetop Retreats.

 The closest accessible toilets are at lot 100 Main South Road, Delamere and are operated by the District Council of Yankalilla.
 The toilets are located on the eastern side of Main South Road, near the corner of Cole Road and adjacent to the Delamere General store.

 Time to rest?
 This retreat might fit the bill.

-Stay in Deep Creek Conservation Park at Ridgetop Retreats
+Stay in Deep Creek National Park at Ridgetop Retreats

 This retreat has open-plan kitchen living, an accessible wetroom including grab rails around the toilet and shower, a moveable shower rose and safety mats across external entries.